diogopinto28/SalesAnalysis_Pandas/README.md

 Real day-to-day example of data science tasks completed using Pandas library on Python.
 Additionally MatPlotlib, was used to plot the results.

+Based almost all of this project on @KeithGalli's work, with some tutorials he makes!

 # How to setup on your machine: